opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

 Assumptions about the System Under Test (SUT) include ...

-  - The minimal specification of physical infrastructure, including controller nodes, compute nodes and networks, is defined by the Pharos specification [2].
+- The minimal specification of physical infrastructure, including controller nodes, compute nodes and networks, is defined by the `Pharos specification`_.

 - The SUT is fully deployed and operational, i.e. SUT deployment tools are out of scope of testing.

 Scope of Testing
 ================

-The OPNFV CVP Guidelines [1], as approved by the Board of Directors, outlines the key objectives of the CVP as follows:
+The `OPNFV CVP Guidelines`_, as approved by the Board of Directors, outlines the key objectives of the CVP as follows:

 - Help build the market for

   - OPNFV based infrastructure

   - applications designed to run on that infrastructure

 - Reduce adoption risks for end-users

 - Decrease testing costs by verifying hardware and software platform interfaces and components

 - Enhance interoperability

 The guidelines further directs the scope to be constrained to "features, capabilities, components, and interfaces included in an OPNFV release that are